 And second, it was necessary to see if the facts were merely a necessary and logical consequence of earlier ones which were barred from scrutiny by the temporal reservation.
-On the particular facts of the Phosphates case, the Court found that the cited facts and situations could not be
+On the particular facts of the Phosphates case, the Court found that the cited facts and situations could not be viewed as "a final step and crowning point" of the earlier events (ibid.,

-7. That this particular jurisdictional problem, as any other, requires close attention to be given to the intention of the State issuing its declaration with limitations or reservations was stated by the Permanent Court in the Phosphates in Morocco case and recently affirmed by this Court in the case of Fisheries Jurisdiction (Spain v.
+- p.
+26) nor did they "alter the situation which had already been established" (op. cit., p.
+27).
+Nor could they be separated from those that had arisen before the crucial date. - 7.
+That this particular jurisdictional problem, as any other, requires close attention to be given to the intention of the State issuing its declaration with limitations or reservations was stated by the Permanent Court in the Phosphates in Morocco case and recently affirmed by this Court in case of Fisheries Jurisdiction (Spain v.
 Canada), Jurisdiction of the Court, Judgment (I.C.J.
 Reports 1998, p.
 454, para.
 49).
 It is striking that the Federal Republic of Yugoslavia did not advance arguments before the Court suggesting either continuing events or a continuing dispute (the latter not having been an issue in Phosphates in Morocco).
 It squarely based itself on a dispute it perceived as arising, and situations and facts that it perceived as occurring, after the crucial date of 25 April.
-It did not wish any dispute there may have been between itself and Belgium prior to 25 April to be subject to the Court's jurisdiction, nor any situations and facts relating to such dispute.
+It did not wish any dispute there may have been between itself and Canada prior to 25 April to be subject to the Court's jurisdiction, nor any situations and facts relating to such dispute.
 That was the intention of the Federal Republic of Yugoslavia and it was clear.
 But within that intent there was also a hope - the hope that there could be identified a dispute that arose only after 25 April.
-Certainly there were events, occurring after 25 April. that were the subject of the Federal Republic of Yugoslavia's complaint (though these were not specified by date or in any detail).
+Certainly there were events, occurring after 25 April, that were the subject of the Federal Republic of Yugoslavia's complaint (though these were not specified by date or in any detail).
 But the Court has not been able to see a dispute arising only after 25 April.
 The claim that aerial bombing by NATO, and NATO States, was illegal, was made in the Security Council on 24 March and 26 March, and rebutted there.
 The conditions specified in the Mavrommatis case (Mavrommatis Palestine Concessions, Judgment No. 2, 1924, P.C.I.J., Series A, No. 2) for the existence of a dispute were thus met at that time.